Axion cogenesis without isocurvature perturbations: Introduction

 A new production mechanism called kinetic misalignment~\cite{Co:2019jts,Chang:2019tvx} is recently introduced to explain the observed dark matter abundance for a smaller axion decay constant.
 A PQ-symmetry breaking field is assumed to have a large vacuum expectation value (VEV) during and after inflation, e.g., by a tachyonic effective mass of order the Hubble parameter.
 Once the Hubble parameter decreases to the bare mass of the PQ breaking field, the field starts to oscillate around the origin of the potential.
 At the onset of oscillations, the field is kicked in the phase direction by a higher-dimensional PQ breaking term.
 This dynamics produces a PQ charge, similar to the Affleck-Dine mechanism~\cite{Affleck:1984fy,Dine:1995kz}.
 The produced PQ charge is approximately conserved until the QCD phase transition, at which the charge density is converted to the number density of the axion.
 It was discussed that DM abundance can be explained by this mechanism for a much smaller axion decay constant than $10^{12} \GeV$.
 Moreover, the nonzero PQ charge before the QCD phase transition provides an interesting possibility for baryogenesis.
 The PQ charge biases the other asymmetries in the SM via transport equations.
 This provides a nonzero $B+L$ or $B-L$ asymmetry by the electroweak sphaleron or $B-L$-violating Weinberg operator.
 These scenarios are called axiogenesis~\cite{Co:2019wyp,Co:2020xlh} and lepto-axiogenesis~\cite{Domcke:2020kcp,Co:2020jtv,Kawamura:2021xpu}.

-However, one must pay particular attention to the quantum fluctuations of the initial phase of the PQ-symmetry breaking field during inflation.
-The axion field value at late times is quite sensitive to the initial phase because of the different strengths of the kick, just like a roulette.
-Even tiny initial perturbations amplify over the course of the cosmological evolution and may result in too large isocurvature perturbations and/or the domain wall problem~\cite{Co:2022qpr}.
-The small initial perturbations arise as quantum fluctuations during inflation if the mass of the phase direction of the PQ breaking field is smaller than the Hubble parameter.
+However, one must pay particular attention to the quantum fluctuations of the PQ-symmetry breaking field during inflation.
+The axion field value at late times is quite sensitive to the initial phase and radius of the PQ field because of the different strengths of the kick by the higher-dimensional operator.
+Even tiny initial perturbations $\delta \theta_i$ amplify over the course of the cosmological evolution, i.e.~$\delta \theta_f = \delta\dot\theta \Delta t = \dot\theta \delta \theta_i \Delta t \gg \delta \theta_i$, and may result in the domain wall problem~\cite{Co:2022qpr}.
+The small initial perturbations arise as quantum fluctuations during inflation if the mass of the phase/radial direction of the PQ breaking field is smaller than the Hubble parameter.
 These fluctuations can lead to the dangerous domain wall problem and/or excessive isocurvature perturbations in dark matter and the baryons as elaborated in Refs.~\cite{Co:2020dya,Co:2020jtv,Co:2021qgl,Co:2022qpr} in the context of axion rotations.
+The resultant isocurvature perturbation is given by $\mathcal{P}_S = \left\langle \left( \delta Y_\theta / Y_\theta \right)^2 \right\rangle$ where $Y_\theta$ is the PQ charge yield.
+The PQ charge quantum fluctuations $\delta Y_\theta$ can result from the fluctuations of the angular $\theta_i$ or radial field value $S_i$ given by $H_I/2\pi$ with $H_I$ the Hubble scale during inflation.
+Parametrically, $\mathcal{P}_S \propto H_I^2/S_i^2$ and the cosmological bound of $\mathcal{P}_S \lesssim 10^{-10}$~\cite{Planck:2018vyg} significantly constrain the scale of inflation.